-- 8.139 Affordable housing is defined through the National Planning Policy Framework (NPPF) glossary as housing for sale or rent, for those whose needs are not met by the market, including housing that provides a subsidised route to home ownership or is for essential local workers.
-The definition continues with a detailed breakdown of four types of provision: - affordable housing for rent, which includes Social Rent and Affordable Rent. - Starter Homes, which are new build homes for young, first-time buyers (below 40 years) to buy with a minimum 20% discount off the market price; - Discounted market sales housing which is sold at a discount of at least 20% below local market value; and - Other affordable routes to home ownership including shared ownership, equity loans, other low cost homes for sale, and rent to buy. - 8.140 The NPPF requires planning policies to reflect the type and tenure of affordable housing needed.
-The Ipswich Strategic Housing Market Assessment (SHMA) 2017 Part 2 Report identifies that the total annual affordable housing need in Ipswich is 239 households per year, which represents 47.9% of the annual projected household growth in the Borough between 2014 and 2036 identified through the SHMA and around 50% of the need identified using the standard method.
-Development Viability remains challenging in Ipswich and this will need to be reflected in the policy requirements. - 8.141 The SHMA identifies the housing tenure mix that would best address the needs of the local population.
+8.48.139 Affordable housing is defined through in the National Planning Policy Framework (NPPF)

+glossary as housing for sale or rent, for those whose needs are not met by the market, including housing that provides a subsidised route to home ownership or is for essential local workers.
+The definition continues with a detailed breakdown of four types of provision:

+- affordable housing for rent, which includes Social Rent and Affordable Rent'including social rented8, affordable rented9 and intermediate housing10, provided to specified eligible households whose needs are not met by the market'. - Starter Homes, which are new build homes for young, first-time buyers (below 40 years) to buy with a minimum 20% discount off the market price; - Discounted market sales housing which is sold at a discount of at least 20% below local market value; and - Other affordable routes to home ownership including shared ownership, equity loans, other low cost homes for sale, and rent to buy.
+National policy requires local planning authorities to set an overall target for the amount of affordable housing to be provided. - 8.58.140 The Ipswich Housing Needs Study 2005 looked at housing needs across the Borough.
+It has been partly updated through the The NPPF requires planning policies to reflect the type and tenure of affordable housing needed.
+The Ipswich Strategic Housing Market Assessment (SHMA) in 2008;2017 Part 2 Report identifies that the total annual affordable housing need in Ipswich is 239 households per year, which represents 47.9% of the annual projected household growth in the Borough between 2014 and 2036 identified through the SHMA and around 50% of the need identified using the standard method which has further been updated through a SHMA in 2012.
+In addition, the Suffolk Housing Survey is due for publication in 2015.
+The combined findings of the three previous studies indicate that: Development Viability remains challenging in Ipswich and this will need to be reflected in the policy requirements.

+-The SHMA identifies the housing tenure mix that would best address the needs of the local population.
 It suggests an overall requirement for 19.5% of housing to be Affordable Rented and 14.8% affordable home ownership.
 This does not take into account the funding that will be available to help provide subsidised housing.